Charleston Car Accident Lawyer

-How Do I Pursue Compensation After an Auto Accident?
+How Do I Pursue Compensation After a Car Accident in South Carolina?

 Two avenues are available to seek financial recovery for damages you sustained because of an accident caused by someone else.

 First, you can attempt to resolve the matter with the at-fault party’s insurance company.
 To do this, you must file a claim with the insurer, stating that their customer caused your accident and you are owed compensation for expenses and losses.

 If we are unable to settle the case with the insurance company, our Charleston personal injury lawyers can then pursue a personal injury lawsuit.
 This legal vehicle allows you to take the responsible party to court.
 There, a judge or jury will decide whether you’re owed financial recovery and how much you should be awarded.

 Our car accident attorneys in Charleston can help you through all stages of the legal process.
 We have handled various cases involving motor vehicle collisions and know how to seek just compensation.
 At every step, we will be by your side, answering your questions and addressing your concerns.